Queen Muhammad Ali: Activism

 Queen was an organizer and speaker at the Indigenous Peoples March held in Washington, DC on January 18, 2019, where she highlighted the health issues faced by American Samoa and Pacific Islanders, and was a speaker at the first Indigenous Peoples Movement conference held in Houston, Texas on May 10–12.
 She was a speaker on the December 21, 2020 virtual session of the Inter-Generational Dialogue (IGD) organized by Global Peace, an initiative of ACCORD (African Centre for the Constructive Resolution of Disputes) based in Mount Edgecombe, South Africa.
 The IGD was a part of the Global Conversation initiative launched by the United Nations in January 2020 to mark the body's 75th anniversary.

 On February 2, 2021, Queen was selected by the Yerba Buena Center for the Arts in San Francisco as part of its YBCA 100 honoring a hundred "everyday heroes—artists, activists, and community leaders—whose work is in service of building sustainable, equitable, and regenerative communities" held virtually at the YBCA 100 Summit on April 3.
 On February 25, 2023, she received the Acie J. Belton Life Achievement Award in Baton Rouge, Louisiana.

 Personal life

 Queen Muhammad Ali and Hakeem Khaaliq have three children.
-Their daughters are Melé Aliyah Khaaliq and Manaia Oli'oli Khaaliq.